Bhavin1018/Fluxion/docs/MIGRATION_GUIDE.md

 | Time-Travel Debugging | No | Yes | No | Yes |
 | Vanilla JS Support | Yes | Yes | Yes | Yes |

-This migration guide covers the most common use cases, but ReactFlow offers many more features and optimizations.
+This migration guide covers the most common use cases, but Fluxion offers many more features and optimizations.
 Check the main documentation for more detailed information on specific features.